 Craig has strong networks across Tasmania and a good understanding of the opportunities and challenges that community’s face.
-He is Chair of Ten Days on the Island, a board member of the Crimestoppers Tasmania, the Launceston Chamber of Commerce, the Rotary Club of Central Launceston, the Launceston City Football Club and is an active Hockey player.
+He is the immediate Past President of the Rotary Club of Central Launceston and a board member of Crimestoppers Tasmania, the Launceston Chamber of Commerce and the Launceston City Football Club.
+He is also an active hockey player.

 Elvio is driven by the belief that culture is shaped by communities.
 For more than 30 years, he has led international, national and local teams on small to large and complex projects for the public and private sector.
 Elvio is a founding Director of the multi-awarded Liminal Studio, a globally connected, interdisciplinary architecture and design practice based in Hobart.

 Elvio’s project credits span architecture and object design and most recently include Project Director for The Hedberg, a development set to ignite Tasmania’s creative and performing arts future (Liminal Architecture with WOHA), the multi-award-winning Freycinet Coastal Pavilions and international awards for Liminal Objects’ including muylatina (European Product Design Awards – Bronze) and The Magic Box (Eat Drink Design Awards – Winner)

 Recent performance design collaborations include Dancenorth’s Dust (featured in Ten Days on the Island Festival 2019), which completed its Australian tour in 2019, won Best Event Design at the Australian IDEA awards in 2019 and tours internationally in 2020.